-The following instructions guide you through the process of linking the label's text property to a datapool item.
+The following instructions guide you through the process of linking the text property of a Label to a datapool item.
 In run-time the displayed text is provided by the datapool item.

 - Three languages are added to the EB GUIDE model: English, German, and French.
-The name of Language 1 is set to German and the name of Language 2 is set to French. - The Main state machine contains an initial state and a view state. - The initial state has a transition to the view state. - The content area displays the view. - The view state contains a label.
+The name of Language 1 is set to German and the name of Language 2 is set to French. - The Main state machine contains an Initial state and a View state. - The Initial state has a transition to the View state. - The content area displays the View. - The View state contains a Label. - The datapool item is not linked to a datapool item or widget property. - The datapool item does not have a scripted value.

-Step 1 Click the label.
+Click the Label.